zhengaq/TabPFN/README.md

 CUDA optimization.

 > ⚡ **GPU Recommended**:
-> For optimal performance, use a GPU (even older ones with ~8GB VRAM work well).
+> For optimal performance, use a GPU (even older ones with ~8GB VRAM work well; 16GB needed for some large datasets).
 > On CPU, only small datasets (≲1000 samples) are feasible.
 > No GPU?
 Use our free hosted inference via [TabPFN Client](https://github.com/PriorLabs/tabpfn-client).